ParkerLab/bioinf545/README.md

 download the data.
 You also need to have the NCBI SRA tools installed, so you can use fastq-dump:

+You do not need to do this step for the lab.

 ```bash
 fastq-dump --gzip --split-files SRR891268
 ```